 Hampton Inn and Suites For those looking for a typical hotel, you can’t go wrong with a Hampton.
 It has all the basic amenities and is right next to all the main attractions.

 Kimpton Taconic Hotel If you’re feeling a hotel vibe, but something more upscale than the Hampton, this is the place to go.
-It is rated by Travel and Leisure as one of the top 10 family resorts in the United States.
+It has a cosy outdoor fire pit and is rated by Travel and Leisure as one of the top 10 family resorts in the United States.

 - How long should I spend in Manchester?
 2 days is more than enough time.
 If you want to be extremely relaxed, then you can do 3 days.